djcrock/slapper/README.md

 ## Overview

-Slapper is a web UI for uploading staic websites.
+Slapper is a web UI for uploading static websites.

 ![Screenshot of slapper interface](./slapper.png)